 Senior postdoctoral fellowship

-The senior postdoctoral fellowships are intended to support researchers who have completed their PhD a few years ago, in developing an independent, international research career.
+The junior postdoctoral fellowships are intended to support researchers who have very recently completed their PhD, in developing an independent, international research career.

 Profile and conditions